mvolkmann/blog/src/warp.md

 Sometimes the suggested commands are correct for Linux and not macOS.
 To get macOS equivalents, add "on mac" to the English description.

+AI search can also be used to ask questions not related to shell commands.
+For example, asking "What is a Whippet?" gives the suggestion "A whippet is a small breed of dog with a distinctively tightly curled tail."
+Unfortunately this is a bad description.

 ## Workflows